ckodser/greedyneuron/README.md

-these samples are hyperparameter tuned runs.
-You can reproduce hyperparameter tuning similarly. you can change the seed using `--seed <seed>` where <seed> is your seed.
+These samples are hyperparameter tuned runs.
+You can reproduce hyperparameter tuning similarly.

+you can change the seed using `--seed <seed>` where <seed> is the random seed.

 # Classification